-After you've made dinner, ordered takeout or boxed up your leftovers from a meal at a restaurant, that food should be stashed in the refrigerator within two hours, per the U.S. Department of Agriculture (USDA).
+After you've made dinner, ordered takeout or boxed up your leftovers from a meal at a restaurant, that food should be stashed in the refrigerator within two hours, per the USDA.

-And, if the temperature outside is warm out, the timeline shrinks.
+And, if the temperature outside is warm, the timeline shrinks.
 When it hits 90 degrees Fahrenheit, food can only safely be left out for an hour, per the USDA — keep that in mind at your next picnic.

 There is a very good reason for this two-hour guideline: Food that sits at room temperature creates a breeding ground for unfriendly bacteria.

 "Bacteria can grow rapidly on food when it is left at temperatures between 40 to 140 degrees Fahrenheit," says Toby Amidor, RD, FAND, nutrition and food safety expert and best-selling cookbook author of The Create-Your-Plate Diabetes Cookbook.